TonyAssi/vto-api-sdk/README.md

 ```

 ### Synchronous Generation
-For the synchronous generation you'll need to wait for it to finish (~20 seconds)
+The synchronous generation will return the final image to you but you'll need to wait for it to finish (~20 seconds) before the code moves on.
 ```python
 result = vto.generate(model_image_path="img/kim.jpg", garment_image_path="img/red.jpg", category="one-pieces")
 print(result)
 ```

 ### Aynchronous Generation
-For the aynchronous generation you first start the generation.
-This function will return the generation_id.
+In aynchronous generation you first start the generation and then it will return the generation_id.
 ```python
 generation_id = vto.run_generation(model_image_path="img/kim.jpg", garment_image_path="img/black.jpg", category="one-pieces")
 print(generation_id)